Coronavirus and business

 Almere is one of the most affordable locations for establishing businesses in the region.
 This is due to attractively priced plots with an abundance of space and its favourable investment climate, as well as opportunities to buy or rent existing offices and workspaces.

 Almere is part of the Amsterdam Area and is actually its second largest city, behind Amsterdam.
 The Amsterdam Area includes two airports, sea ports, the financial centre of the Netherlands and Amsterdam Internet Exchange (AMS-IX).
-The AA is one of Europe’s top five economic regions.
+The Amsterdam Area is one of Europe’s top five economic regions.
 Its priorities are to boost the economy, improve accessibility and build new homes.
-From an economic perspective, the AA aims to play a pioneering role in the knowledge and circular economy.
+From an economic perspective, the Amsterdam Area aims to play a pioneering role in the knowledge and circular economy.
 Sustainability is also a major action point.
 The same applies to landscape elements, with particular attention to expanding recreational possibilities and access to nature.

 Almere is part of amsterdam inbusiness, the official foreign investment agency of the Amsterdam Area.
 Amsterdam inbusiness assists foreign companies with establishing and expanding their operations in the Amsterdam Area, helping them create a convincing business case for setting up offices in the area.
 And it’s free, strictly confidential and without a hidden agenda.